 [Dave connects the high-gain to the LCRU.
 Jim takes the geopallet handrails to the north side of the spacecraft and discards them.]120:54:16 Scott: Okay, Joe, I'm going to put the TV on the Rover now, if you're ready.
 And so far the LCRU is on, locked, cable's connected; the high-gain antenna bootie (that is, the dust cover on the connector) is on.
-I'll get the antenna as soon as we get the TV on.
+I'll get the antenna (aimed at Earth) as soon as we get the TV on.

 120:54:38 Allen: Roger, Dave.
 Have at it.
 (Long Pause)

 [Dave heads past the MESA toward the TV.
 He starts with three kangaroo hops, switches to the loping, foot-to-foot stride, and finishes with the skipping motion.]120:55:03 Scott: I'll tell you, that Rover is a pretty picture out there.

 120:56:05 Irwin: (Going to the MESA as Dave starts to move the TV) Sure is.
 I hope the (16-mm) pictures turned out.
 (Pause) Okay, SRC-l is going to the (MESA) table, Joe.